John Maynard Keynes: Trade imbalances

-Views on inflation
+Inflation

 Keynes has been characterised as being indifferent or even positive about mild inflation.
 He had expressed a preference for inflation over deflation, saying that if one has to choose between the two evils, it is "better to disappoint the rentier" than to inflict pain on working-class families.
 Keynes was also aware of the dangers of inflation.
 In The Economic Consequences of the Peace, he wrote:

 Lenin is said to have declared that the best way to destroy the Capitalist System was to debauch the currency.
 By a continuing process of inflation, governments can confiscate, secretly and unobserved, an important part of the wealth of their citizens.
 There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose.

-Views on alienation
+Alienation

 Keynes was not deeply concerned with alienation and did not explicitly use the term in his writings.
 While Keynes was pro-business and viewed capitalism as essential for economic growth, he acknowledged that it created economic insecurity and dissatisfaction, which could alienate workers, yet he believed this was only a temporary problem.
-In his book the Economic Possibilities for Our Grandchildren (1930), he envisioned a future where society would become so wealthy that the pursuit of money for its own sake would become irrelevant, effectively eliminating alienation.
-He believed that continuous economic growth would eventually reduce the need for excessive labor and alleviate extreme inequality, allowing people to pursue more fulfilling lives.
-While Keynes' optimistic vision has not fully materialized, global wealth has grown significantly since his time.
+In "The Economic Possibilities for Our Grandchildren" (a lecture later published in 1931), he envisioned a future in which society would become so wealthy that the pursuit of money for its own sake would become irrelevant, and he believed that continuous economic growth would eventually reduce the need for excessive labour and alleviate extreme inequality, allowing people to pursue more fulfilling lives.
+While Keynes's optimistic vision has not fully materialised, global wealth has grown significantly since his time.
 Yet, alienation remains a pressing issue, especially during periods of rising inequality, suggesting that economic growth alone may not be enough to eliminate the problem.